leehuk/factorio-tnfp/README.md

 #### Redispatch Behaviour

 When a player has selected an onward destination, TNfP will add the new station with a standard station wait condition of 'Passenger Not Present'.
 This station will then remain in the schedule until it becomes true (i.e. the passenger leaves the train), or the passenger selects another onward destination.

+If the station is already in the trains schedule, the station wait conditions will not be altered.
+Additionally if it is a tnfp train and the redispatch station is already in the trains schedule, it will not resume its previous schedule on arrival but will instead remain at the redispatch station under its normal wait conditions.

 #### Temporary Station Cleanup